-ITMT ITMT2350 - Fundamentals of Information Security (4 credit hours)
+ITMT ITMT2350 - IMPLEMENTING AND MANAGING MICROSOFT EXCHANGE (4 credit hours)

 Course Description: Updating and supporting a reliable, secure messaging infrastructure used for creating, storing, and sharing information by using Microsoft Exchange Server 2003.
 Includes a significant amount of hands-on practices, discussions, and assessments to assist students in becoming proficient in the skills necessary to update and support Exchange Server 2003.
+32 lecture hours + 32 lab hours.